reduxframework/grunt-transifex-wordpress/README.md

 * Extras: Builds a zip folder of all your files - ready to use

+* Bonus: A set of others grunt.js ready to use

 ## Requirements

 * Node.js - [Install Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
 * Grunt-cli and Grunt (`npm install grunt-cli -g`)
 * Transifex Client - [Install tx client](http://docs.transifex.com/developer/client/setup)
 * Gettext - [Install Gettext](https://www.gnu.org/software/gettext/) or `brew install gettext` -> [Homebrew formula for OS X](http://brewformulas.org/Gettext)
-* [PHP CLI](http://www.php.net/manual/en/features.commandline.introduction.php) in your system path.

 ## Getting started

 If you haven't used [Grunt](http://gruntjs.com/) before, check out Chris Coyier's post on [getting started with Grunt](http://24ways.org/2013/grunt-is-not-weird-and-hard/).

-And for more WP-Grunt tools check out Devin Price's post [Using Grunt with WordPress Themes](http://wptheming.com/2014/05/grunt-wordpress-themes/).
+And for more WP-Grunt optimization [Supercharging your Gruntfile](http://www.html5rocks.com/en/tutorials/tooling/supercharging-your-gruntfile/).

+All Grunt configuration are separated into different files already setup for you and almost all Grunt config setups are done in the package.json file

 Clone this repo, cd to the directory, run `npm install` to install the necessary packages.